(reprint from 2018)

-I don’t know about you, but I love children’s books!
+I love children’s books!
 Do you?
 Couldn’t you just sit for hours, flipping through colorful pages in children’s books and soaking up the captivating tales?
 Watercolor art is a favorite and story set to poetry is the best pleasure ever.

 However, there is one special book I forgot to mention.